 Technology has the potential to build a better world… but its applications and uses are often biased and can reinforce systems of inequality.
 What can we do?

 We’ve teamed up with our good friends at the HBS Gender Initiative, a team that catalyzes and shares research aimed at eradicating gender, race, and other forms of inequality.
-Together, we’re embarking on a multifaceted project that aims to understand the roots of inequality in tech, identify opportunities to create change, and motivate deliberate and effective action.
+Together, we’re embarking on a project that brings together thinkers, makers, and activists to unpack the roots of inequality in tech and chart a course toward a digital world that works for everyone.
 Over the course of the project, we’ll host a listening tour, community gatherings, and an exciting opportunity to implement change in your workplace.

 A 10-episode listening tour with scholars, practitioners, and activists challenging disparities in tech in the areas of data, design, and diversity on teams